diepnd0ts/react-connections-game/README.md

+This is forked from https://github.com/and-computers/react-connections-game/commits?author=weallwegot and modified to be a Valentines Day riddle to a gift prize for my girlfriend.

 # Connections (React, Tailwind, Shadcn/ui)

 This is a clone of the [NYT Connections Game](https://www.nytimes.com/games/connections).
 Which itself seems to be an unacknowledged clone of the British game [`Only Connect`](https://kotaku.com/new-york-times-connections-only-connect-puzzle-wordle-1850553072).